Cashback Net Loss Problem 2026: How a Winning Session Cancels Your Rebate editorial cover Troubleshooting

 Gamdom offers instant rakeback during the 15% introductory period.
 Every bet generates a return in real time.
 The per-bet model eliminates period-based offset entirely.

 For high-volatility players (sessions swinging between -$500 and +$2,000), monthly offset can eliminate 80%+ of potential cashback.
 A single $2,000 win in a 30-day period can wipe out 29 losing days.
+Daily calculation eliminates this loss entirely.

 Strategies to Minimize Net Loss Offset